Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

 - Adoption: the easier the access, the easier the adoption.
 - Training and tutorials help the system to grow.
 - Tech: often on the cutting edge of technology.
   Tech moves fast.
-They will get obsolete if they don’t.
+They will get obsolete if they don't.
 - Community: the people around want to improve as it grows.
   Public channels enable easy access and community building.
 - Trust: the software is public and accessible.